 Australian Tertiary Admission Rank (ATAR) courses

-ATAR courses are designed for students who are typically aiming to enrol in a university course.
-ATAR courses are completed as pairs of units.
+ATAR courses are designed for students who are aiming to enrol in a university course directly from school and are completed as pairs of units.
 Units 1 and 2 in Year 11, units 3 and 4 in Year 12.